datacarpentry/2015-05-30-HASTAC/shell-libcatalogue/report-data.md

     tail -n +3 simple.csv | cut -d , -f 2 | sort | uniq -c

+and the counts are now at the front of each line

     1 ALLOSAURUS A WALKING WITH
     1 AMAZING MAGIC TRICKS BEGINNER LEVEL
     1 BLUESAMERICANA